awesomediff/cs207-FinalProject/docs/milestone2.md

 By pairing the evaluation of the derivative with the evaluation of the function itself, AD achieves machine precision.

-## How to Use *AwesomeDiff*
+## How to Use `awesomediff`
 ### Installation
-* The package will be available on 'PyPI.'
+* The package will be available on PyPI.
     - You can either install the package in your local environment or in a virtual environment.
-* If you have a Python3 environment with numpy installed ready to go, the awesomediff package can be installed using the following code:
+* If you have a Python3 environment with `numpy` installed ready to go, the `awesomediff` package can be installed using the following code:
 ```
 pip install awesomediff
 ```